givenscj/MCW-High-Performance-Computing/Hands-on lab/HOL step-by-step - Big Compute.md

     - Replace the line:

-        'if threads and threads > 0:'
+        if threads and threads > 0:

         with:

-        'if threads and threads >= 1:'
+        if threads and threads >= 1:

     - Select Control + O to save the changes, then control + x to exit nano.